weaversa/cryptol-course/labs/Language/Basics.md

 times, where `a` and `n` are type variables.
 To create a repeating sequence, this function uses what's called a **sequence comprehension**, but you can ignore that for now; it gets covered later.

+(To clarify:  The value of the type variable `n` will be a number.
+The value of the type variable `a` will be a type, such as Bit or [16].
+This value of `a` will be the type of the value that will get repeated.
+That value to be repeated is input as the argument of the `repeat` function.)

 ```cryptol
 repeat :